mgarvie/CHROMINOES/README.md

 <em>CHROMINOES</em> is a collection of computer programs in MATLAB which uses INTEGER linear programming techniques
 and a generalized checkerboard colouring method to tile regions of the plane with sets of polyominoes.
 The programs are designed to be used with an MILP solver, either CPLEX or Gurobi.
+Users can also solve tiling problems without the use of colouring techniques if they want.

 <b>Usage:</b>